 - Doublets – a game invented by Lewis Carroll (DL)

-This application consists of 7 pages.
+The android application and online app consist of 7 pages.
 A help page, a page which lists the Radicals along with their definitions and 5 review pages where you can interact with the main application for learning Kanji and the Radicals.
 The first review page is for leaning the Radicals.
 The other 4 review pages are based on different Kanji lists which all overlap to some extent.
 The different lists are provided for reference and to make leaning a bit more interesting!
 You can plan your lessons by setting the range of Kanjis displayed.
 For instance 1-79 (LPT Level N5) or 613-979 (LPT Level N2).

 You can put the app in review mode and test what you have learnt by viewing flash cards.
 Also, when interacting with the review pages the next Kanji can be displayed either manually or by starting the timer.
 The timer drop down menu initially displays “timer idle”.
 You can start the timer by selecting one of the “start n” options.
 The numbers are in seconds!
 The timer can be halted by pressing the “stop” button.
 While the timer is running you can alter the delay or turn “Review Mode” on/off.